Lesson 2

 • Rendering equation expressed for L_\lambda \begin{aligned} L_\lambda(x \rightarrow \Theta) = &L_{e,\lambda}(x \rightarrow \Theta) +\\ &\int_{\Omega_x} f_{r,\lambda}(x, \Psi \rightarrow \Theta)\,L_\lambda(x \leftarrow \Psi)\,\cos(N_x, \Psi)\,\mathrm{d}\omega_\Psi. \end{aligned}

-• We want to convert the equation in L_\lambda into three equations that provide R, G, B.
+• We want to convert the equation in L_\lambda into three equations that provide the three components R, G, B that “drive” each pixel on the monitor.

 \begin{aligned} L_\lambda(x \rightarrow \Theta) = &L_{e,\lambda}(x \rightarrow \Theta) +\\ % I use \! here to insert some negative space &\int_{\Omega_x}\! f_{r,\lambda}(x, \Psi \rightarrow \Theta)\,L_\lambda(x \leftarrow \Psi)\,\cos(N_x, \Psi)\,\mathrm{d}\omega_\Psi\\ \int_0^\infty\!\!\!\!\!{} X(\lambda)\,L_\lambda(x \rightarrow \Theta)\,\mathrm{d}\lambda = &\int_0^\infty\!\!\!\!\!{} X(\lambda)\,L_{e,\lambda}(x \rightarrow \Theta)\,\mathrm{d}\lambda +\\ &\iint\!\!\mathrm{d}\lambda\,\mathrm{d}\omega_\Psi\,X(\lambda)\,L_\lambda(x \leftarrow \Psi) f_{r,X}(x, \Psi \rightarrow \Theta)\,\cos(N_x, \Psi)\\ L_X(x \rightarrow \Theta) = &L_{X,e}(x \rightarrow \Theta) +\\ &\int_{\Omega_x}\! f_{r,X}(x, \Psi \rightarrow \Theta)\,L_X(x \leftarrow \Psi)\,\cos(N_x, \Psi)\,\mathrm{d}\omega_\Psi. \end{aligned}